carinebatista/carinebatista/README.md

 :star: I really Love Star Wars and Doctor Who!

-:star: I have a cat and two rats *(Pipoca, Linux and Zoro)*
+:star: I have a cat and an rat *(Pipoca and Zoro)*

-:star: I'm also a Veterinarian
+:star: I'm also a Veterinarian and a Chef 👨‍🍳

 ##
 ### How to Reach me?